max-geraci/shopware-plugin/README.md

 ##### Setup
 1. Log into the Shopware admin
 2. Go to *Configuration* > *Plugin Manager* > *Installed*
-3. Scroll down or search for Pay.nl
+3. Scroll down or search for PAY.
 4. Click Open
-5. Enter the Token code, API token and serviceID (these can be found in the Pay.nl Admin Panel --> https://admin.pay.nl/programs/programs
+5. Enter the Token code, API token and serviceID (these can be found in the PAY.
+Admin Panel --> https://admin.pay.nl/programs/programs
 6. Save the settings
 7. Go to *Configuration* > *Payment methods*
 8. Click on a payment method and click Active to make the payment method active or not.
 9. Save the settings
-Go to the *Manage* > *Services* tab in the Pay.nl Admin Panel to enable extra payment methods
+Go to the *Manage* > *Services* tab in the PAY.
+Admin Panel to enable extra payment methods